 With this approach, we outsource the creation of the orderId

 to another component.
-In addition to this, we make use of an overloaded version of LocalDateTime.now()
+In addition to this, we use an overloaded version of LocalDateTime.now()

 that takes a Clock